-These data will be presented to the BIS Program Advisory Council during our next meeting Spring 2016 for member input.
+These data will be presented to the BIS Program Advisory Council during our next meeting Spring 2018 for member input.
 Copies of scoring rubrics have been posted on the BIS website so students become more familiar with their use.

-New this year, Capstone Project Scoring Results will be posted on the Department's website (weber.edu/bis) for student, advisor and faculty use.
+Capstone Project Scoring Results will be posted on the Department's website (weber.edu/bis) for student, advisor and faculty use.